awslabs/aws-cloudfront-extensions/README.md

 * **One-Click to deploy commonly used CloudFront solutions**

-This project offers common solutions for using CloudFront, for instance, CloudFront Security Solution with WAF & Shield.
-These solutions are provided in form of pre-baked CloudFormation template.
+This project offers common solutions for using CloudFront.
+These solutions are provided in form of pre-baked [Amazon CloudFormation](https://aws.amazon.com/cloudformation) templates.
 With 1-click, you can have solution launched into your own AWS console.

 |        **Name**    | **Description**      |
 |------------------|--------------------|